PaulioRandall/np90/README.md

 	// meaningful will do.
 	reference: '¯\\_(ツ)_/¯',

-	// errorIfMissing determines if onError should be
+	// throwIfMissing will throw an error, after onError
-	// called if a style token can't be found in the
+	// is called, if a style token can't be found in the
 	// provided mappings.
-Note that this will need to
-	// be false when using multiple style maps.
-	errorIfMissing: true,
+	throwIfMissing: true,

 	// onError is called when an error occurs.
 	// If the error isn't thrown then processing will